keenbytes/octo-linter/docs/configuration.md

 There are many more possible rules, but we’ll focus on these for the purpose of this example.

 ## Configuration file
-First step is to create a configuration file with rules that the application would use.
+Tweak the configuration file with rules that the application would use.

 Based on the list in previous section, the configuration file can look as shown below.